ansperson/learning/azure/az-104/Manage Azure Identities and governance/Manage Azure subscriptions and governance/Configure resource locks.md

+# What is?

-As an administrator, you can lock an Azure subscription, resource group, or resource to protect them from accidental user deletions and modifications. __The lock overrides any user permissions.__
+As an administrator, you can lock an Azure subscription, resource group, or resource to protect them from accidental user deletions and modifications. **The lock overrides any user permissions.**

 You can set locks that prevent either deletions or modifications.
 In the portal, these locks are called Delete and Read-only.
 In the command line, these locks are called CanNotDelete and ReadOnly.